fumatchu/RADS_WEB/readme.md

 ### After Install

 Once the installer finishes, RADS-WEB is reachable over HTTPS at the server's hostname (your browser will warn once about the self-signed certificate — that's expected).
-Sign in with the domain `Administrator` account to authenticate against Active Directory and unlock the dashboard.
+Sign in with the linux `root` account to authenticate and unlock the dashboard.

 ---